josip-pavlovic-dev/python-automation/scripts/sync_snippets/README.md

 ## 🧠 Author’s Note

-This script is tailored for the personal setup of [JoleDev](https://github.com/Jole85), but it’s a solid baseline for any structured Python learning environment.
+This script is tailored for the personal setup of [Josip Pavlović](https://github.com/josip-pavlovic-dev), but it’s a solid baseline for any structured Python learning environment.
 Ideal if you're maintaining multiple projects and want to keep `.code-snippets` clean and in sync.

+---